Sarepta Therapeutics, Inc. (NASDAQ:SRPT) Shares Sold by Sit Investment Associates Inc.

-Sit Investment Associates Inc. lowered its holdings in Sarepta Therapeutics, Inc. (NASDAQ:SRPT) by 29.4% in the second quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 26,890 shares of the biotechnology company’s stock after selling 11,200 shares during the period.
+Sit Investment Associates Inc. lessened its holdings in Sarepta Therapeutics, Inc. (NASDAQ:SRPT) by 29.4% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 26,890 shares of the biotechnology company’s stock after selling 11,200 shares during the quarter.
 Sit Investment Associates Inc.’s holdings in Sarepta Therapeutics were worth $2,090,000 at the end of the most recent reporting period.

-Several other hedge funds have also made changes to their positions in the stock.
-Geode Capital Management LLC grew its holdings in shares of Sarepta Therapeutics by 1.5% in the second quarter.
-Geode Capital Management LLC now owns 984,288 shares of the biotechnology company’s stock valued at $76,518,000 after purchasing an additional 14,525 shares in the last quarter.
-Vanguard Group Inc. grew its holdings in shares of Sarepta Therapeutics by 1.2% in the second quarter.
-Vanguard Group Inc. now owns 7,456,402 shares of the biotechnology company’s stock valued at $579,661,000 after purchasing an additional 90,302 shares in the last quarter.
-ProShare Advisors LLC grew its holdings in Sarepta Therapeutics by 38.7% during the 2nd quarter.
-ProShare Advisors LLC now owns 17,218 shares of the biotechnology company’s stock worth $1,339,000 after acquiring an additional 4,807 shares in the last quarter.
-AGF Investments LLC purchased a new stake in shares of Sarepta Therapeutics in the 2nd quarter valued at approximately $633,000.
-Finally, Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of Sarepta Therapeutics in the 2nd quarter valued at $2,790,000.
-Hedge funds and other institutional investors own 79.33% of the company’s stock.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Vanguard Group Inc. raised its stake in shares of Sarepta Therapeutics by 1.2% in the second quarter.
+Vanguard Group Inc. now owns 7,456,402 shares of the biotechnology company’s stock worth $579,661,000 after purchasing an additional 90,302 shares during the last quarter.
+Janus Henderson Group PLC raised its stake in shares of Sarepta Therapeutics by 59.2% in the first quarter.
+Janus Henderson Group PLC now owns 6,171,863 shares of the biotechnology company’s stock worth $459,992,000 after purchasing an additional 2,296,187 shares during the last quarter.
+Sands Capital Management LLC raised its stake in shares of Sarepta Therapeutics by 209.9% in the first quarter.
+Sands Capital Management LLC now owns 3,028,090 shares of the biotechnology company’s stock worth $225,684,000 after purchasing an additional 2,050,954 shares during the last quarter.
+ARK Investment Management LLC raised its stake in shares of Sarepta Therapeutics by 665.8% in the first quarter.
+ARK Investment Management LLC now owns 1,860,293 shares of the biotechnology company’s stock worth $138,648,000 after purchasing an additional 1,617,382 shares during the last quarter.
+Finally, Geode Capital Management LLC raised its stake in shares of Sarepta Therapeutics by 1.5% in the second quarter.
+Geode Capital Management LLC now owns 984,288 shares of the biotechnology company’s stock worth $76,518,000 after purchasing an additional 14,525 shares during the last quarter.
+79.33% of the stock is owned by institutional investors and hedge funds.

-Several equities analysts recently commented on the company.
-Credit Suisse Group increased their target price on Sarepta Therapeutics from $72.00 to $75.00 and gave the company a “neutral” rating in a report on Thursday, August 5th.
-BTIG Research began coverage on Sarepta Therapeutics in a research note on Monday, June 14th.
-They issued a “buy” rating and a $110.00 price target on the stock.
-Robert W. Baird began coverage on Sarepta Therapeutics in a research note on Thursday.
-They issued a “buy” rating and a $110.00 price target on the stock.
-Zacks Investment Research upgraded Sarepta Therapeutics from a “sell” rating to a “hold” rating and set a $84.00 price target on the stock in a research note on Wednesday, August 11th.
-Finally, Morgan Stanley cut their price target on Sarepta Therapeutics from $93.00 to $90.00 and set an “equal weight” rating on the stock in a research note on Monday, August 16th.
-Eleven research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $125.39.
+Several brokerages have recently issued reports on SRPT.
+BTIG Research assumed coverage on Sarepta Therapeutics in a research note on Monday, June 14th.
+They issued a “buy” rating and a $110.00 price objective for the company.
+Berenberg Bank assumed coverage on shares of Sarepta Therapeutics in a research note on Thursday, July 1st.
+They issued a “hold” rating and a $85.00 target price for the company.
+Morgan Stanley dropped their price target on shares of Sarepta Therapeutics from $93.00 to $90.00 and set an “equal weight” rating on the stock in a research report on Monday, August 16th.
+JPMorgan Chase & Co. upgraded shares of Sarepta Therapeutics from an “underweight” rating to a “neutral” rating and dropped their price target for the company from $92.00 to $87.00 in a research report on Thursday, August 5th.
+Finally, Guggenheim upgraded shares of Sarepta Therapeutics from a “neutral” rating to a “buy” rating in a research report on Wednesday, September 15th.
+Eleven investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Sarepta Therapeutics currently has a consensus rating of “Buy” and an average price target of $125.39.

+Sarepta Therapeutics (NASDAQ:SRPT) last announced its quarterly earnings results on Wednesday, August 4th.
+The biotechnology company reported ($1.02) earnings per share for the quarter, beating analysts’ consensus estimates of ($1.29) by $0.27.
+Sarepta Therapeutics had a negative net margin of 105.73% and a negative return on equity of 94.90%.
+The business had revenue of $164.09 million during the quarter, compared to analysts’ expectations of $161.95 million.
+During the same period last year, the business earned ($1.93) earnings per share.
+The business’s revenue for the quarter was up 19.5% on a year-over-year basis.
+Sell-side analysts forecast that Sarepta Therapeutics, Inc. will post -7.46 EPS for the current year.

 Sarepta Therapeutics Profile